-Students may be disciplined for conduct on school grounds or at any school-sponsored activity that endangers persons or property, is seriously disruptive of the educational process, or that violates a publicized policy of the Board.
+- 1. Suspension.
+Students may be suspended for conduct on school grounds or at any school-sponsored activity that violates a publicized policy of the Board or is seriously disruptive of the educational process or endangers persons or property. - Expulsion.
+Students may be disciplinedexpelled for conduct on school grounds or at any school-sponsored activity that endangers persons or property, either (1) violates a publicized policy of the Board and is seriously disruptive of the educational process, or that violates a publicized policy of the Board(2) endangers persons or property.